Haiti's prime minister is locked out of his country and faces pressure to resign

 The U.N.
 Security Council planned to hold an emergency meeting later Wednesday to talk about Haiti and the troubles Henry faces.

+Ahead of that meeting, U.S. State Department spokesman Matthew Miller said the U.S. and its partners are asking Henry to make concessions.

+“So we are not calling on him or pushing him to resign, but we are urging him to expedite the transition to an empowered and inclusive governance structure” Miller said.

-Associated Press Writer Bert Wilkinson in Georgetown, Guyana, contributed to this report.
+Associated Press writers Bert Wilkinson in Georgetown, Guyana, and Matthew Lee in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.